 “That’s the kind of character we were hoping for,” said Coach Steve Holland after the match.
 “I thought we looked pretty good.”

 Despite dominating against Glenbard West, AT’s meet started out with little success.
-The meet, a truel between Glenbard West, OPRF, and AT, was commanded by OPRF, who nearly swept Glenbard West and both shutout and swept the Blazers, pinning five of their six girls.
+The meet, a truel between Glenbard West, OPRF, and AT, was commanded by OPRF, who nearly swept Glenbard West and swept the Blazers, pinning five of their six girls.
 Only freshman Nina Matthews was able to escape the pin, losing by a score of 14-11 after the third period.

 “I didn’t feel discouraged,” she said.
 “As an athlete, no matter how bad the outcome is, I always look for improvement.
 I reflect on my mistakes from the experience and become better.
 I was proud of myself that I definitely put up a battle and was able to compete at their level.”